aksenia/mitosalt-custom/saltshaker/README.md

 **Algorithm (from original R script):**

-The classification logic is a direct port of the original MitoSAlt R implementation:
+The  logic is a direct port of the original MitoSAlt R implementation:

 1. **Data loading**: Parses cluster and breakpoint files, merges data to link clusters with D-loop crossing information
 2. **Deletion size calculation**: Handles circular genome wraparound for events crossing position 1